 The biceps, deltoids and pectorals are key muscles used during forehands and trailing-hand dominant, two-handed backhands.
 Biceps curls, chest presses, kneeling rows and flies help you build these muscles.
 Work your triceps to improve your serves, one-handed backhands and leading-hand dominant, two-handed backhands.
 Use triceps extensions and kneeling kickbacks.
 To work your shoulders and forearms, perform arm raises, lifting weights from your sides straight up to shoulder height, with your palms facing down.
 To build muscles, use heavier weights and perform five reps of each exercise slowly.
 To build muscular endurance, use half your maximum effort and perform 10 reps of an exercise quickly.
 Take a short break between exercises, and exercise 15 minutes or longer for muscular endurance.

 Your core is an integral part of forehands, backhands and serves.
 Swinging a kettle-bell from between your legs up to shoulder height helps build your abdominal muscles.
 Swing the kettle-bell higher after you develop more arm and shoulder strength.
 Keep your torso straight and use your legs, hips and core to move the kettle-bell to prevent a back injury.
-Perform weighted exercises with dumbbells moving side to side.
+In this sports, Tennis Injuries are very common for this you will have to perform weighted exercises with dumbbells moving side to side.
 Russian twists are a good choice.
 Hold dumbbells straight ahead of you and slowly turn to one side, using your core, not your arms, to turn you.
 Hold for two seconds, then move back to the centre and hold for two more seconds.
 Turn to the opposite side.
 Repeat this exercise 10 times and perform three sets during your workout.

 The Lower Body